clayne/hacktical-c/malloc/README.md

 }
 ```

 Recycling memory is a common requirement, we'll design the feature as a separate allocator that can be conveniently added to a pipeline.
-A multi set ordered by allocation size is used to recycle pointers.
+A multi set ordered by allocation size is used to recycle allocations.

 ```C
 struct hc_memo_alloc {